pytorch/serve/model-archiver/README.md

 A serialized file (.pt or .pth) should be a checkpoint in case of torchscript and state_dict in case of eager mode.

+### Handler

+Handler can be TorchServe's inbuilt handler name or path to a py to handle custom TS inference logic.
+TorchServe supports following handlers out or box:
+1. image_classifier
+2. object_detector
+3. text_classifier
+4. language_translator

 ## Creating a Model Archive